YumekaMengjiaLYU/RBC/Data_Narrative_Template.md

 * What form is the data in upon intial download?
 * Is the data backed up in a second location?
 * Are you using Datalad?
+* {may require some re-ordering?}

 ### Curation Process

 * Who is responsible for curating this data?
-* Link to Flow Diagram:
+* Link to Flow Diagram: {maybe this belongs below? or summary above?}
 * Path to curation scripts/heurstics:
 * Path to final CuBIDS csvs:
 * Validation Process (initial errors --> final errors)
 * Describe additions, deletions, and metadata changes (if any)

 ### Preprocessing Pipelines
+{subsections for each pipeline}
 * Who is responsible for running preprocessing pipelines/audits on this data?
 * Path to exemplar dataset(s):
 * Path to audits: